backstage/backstage/docs/frontend-system/architecture/08-naming-patterns.md

 #### Grouped Extension Data

 This way of defining extension data is similar to the standalone way, but it used when you want to export multiple pieces of grouped extension data for general use.
-This avoids separate exports and help make related extension data references easier to discover.
+This avoids separate exports and helps make related extension data references easier to discover.
 The name of the group should generally by the same as the namespace of the exporting package, typically the plugin ID.
 If the group needs to be more specific it should be prefixed with the namespace.

 ```ts
 export const coreExtensionData = {